 Emphasizing the Environment

 Hanscom FCU’s environmentally friendly choices include LED lighting fixtures throughout the building, a solar farm on the roof to offset energy costs, and an energy-efficient heating system.
 Offices and openspaces are wired with vacancy sensors to conserve energy and reduce energy costs.
-There’s a glass operable wall that closes the branch, but leaves the lobby open for members who want to use the ATM afterhours, as well as an acoustic wall in the large second-floor training room.
 The credit union chose “green” products for flooring, plastering, and painting, which are kinder to the environment.
-In choosing a vendor to supply office furniture, seating, and cubicles, a local fabricator, AIS Systems in Leominster, which manufactures office furniture and cubicles with high recycled content, appealedto the board’s desire for sustainability.
+In choosing a vendor to supply office furniture, seating, and cubicles, a local fabricator, AIS Systems in Leominster, which manufactures office furniture and cubicles with high recycled content, appealed to the board’s desire for sustainability.

 “Hanscom FCU went above and beyond code standards,” said Chiudina.
 “It was refreshing to work with a client like that.”